redsanket/spark/external/oozie/guide/auth.rst

 Fetching Athenz oAuth2 Access token and ID Token
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Oozie can fetch access tokens on your behalf.
 But if you need a id token as well,
-you need to provide your service cert credentials, so that Oozie can fetch the access
+you need to provide your service credentials, so that Oozie can authenticate to Athenz
-token and id token for that service.
-In addition to the regular athens settings, you
+with that and fetch the access token and id token for that service.
+In addition to the settings in the previous example for access token, you will need
-will need to additionally specify the below settings so that Oozie can fetch the service private key
+to additionally specify the below settings for getting the id token.

-from on-prem CKMS.
-You can refer to the :ref:`Workflow with on-prem CKMS secret <workflow_with_ykeykey>` section
-for the setup and configuration required for that.
+- ``athens.id_token.service.name``: The audience (the Athenz Service name) that the id token is intended for.
+The service should be in the same domain as the role.

 Required Properties for Service Credentials:

+Please refer to the :ref:`Workflow with on-prem CKMS secret <workflow_with_ykeykey>` section
+for more details on the setup and configuration of the service private key in CKMS under ``prod`` environment.

 - ``ykeykey.group``: Name of the ykeykey key group.
 - ``ykeykey.key``: Name of the ykeykey key.
 This should contain PEM encoded private key.